Starting a successful business

 Annual statistics on SMEs in the UK published by the Department for Business, Innovation and Skills (BIS).
 Previously called 'Small and Medium-sized Enterprise Statistics for the UK and Regions'.

-Portal for EC information and resources for SMEs, with business-related links and guides to EU legislation and regulations on relevant issues, advice and practical information.
+Portal for EC information and resources for SMEs, with business-related links and guides to EU legislation and financing programmes.

 Doing Business (World Bank)